 11:10AM / SC122 / Taught by Ramon Sam

 Colonial en Español is an outreach to the local Hispanic community in Cary and surrounding areas.
-The fellowship meets every Sunday at 11:10 am for Bible study and worship in Spanish at 2703 Jones Franklin Rd., Suite 103.
+The fellowship meets every Sunday at 11:10 am for Bible study in SC122.

 << Back To Top >>